Earth Notes: Gaming your Heating for Cash and Giggles!

 Running around your home in your smalls mid-winter has never been a good choice for money nor looks.
 And it seems not to be healthy for you or the planet either.
 So break out the fleece and the warm socks.
 Don't try to recreate the beach on your couch!

-Trick 2: Heating Right Off In April (and on in November)
+Trick 2: Heating right off in April (and on only in November)

 When I asked on Twitter who had turned off their heating in April, a majority had, but not as big a majority as I'd hoped.